tnebooks/12th-zoology/content.en/zoology/environmental-issues/_index.md

 _Case Study:_ Auroville, located in South India near Puducherry has been experimenting with natural wastewater recycling systems (Decentralized Waste Water Treatment System (DEWATS)) (**Fig.13.7a**).
 Such treatment plants have now also been implemented in Aravind Eye Hospital, Puducherry (Root Zone Wastewater Treatment (RZWT)) **(Fig.13.7 b)** and the Chennai Mathematical Institute, Siruseri IT Park, Chennai.

-**13.8 Organic Farming and Its Implementation**
+## Organic Farming and Its Implementation

 It is a method of farming system which primarily aims at cultivating the land and raising crops in such a way, so as to keep the soil alive and in good health by use of organic wastes (crop, animal and farm wastes, aquatic wastes) and other biological materials along with beneficial microbes (biofertilizers) to release nutrients to crops for increased sustainable production in an eco-friendly pollution free environment.

+## Solid Waste Management

-**13.9 Solid Waste Management** Every day, tonnes of solid wastes are disposed off at landfill sites.
+Every day, tonnes of solid wastes are disposed off at landfill sites.
 This waste comes from homes, offices, industries and various other agricultural related activities.
 These landfill sites produce foul smell if waste is not stored and treated properly.
 When hazardous wastes like pesticides, batteries containing lead, cadmium, mercury or zinc, cleaning

 **Fig .13.7 (a) DEWATS System at Auroville**